aimeos/aimeos-docs/src/providers/service/unittests.md

 }
 ```

 You can tell the stubbed methods to return a value of your choice, e.g. the required GET parameter.
-The expectation for *saveOrder()* will test if the method is called but won't change anything in the database.
+The expectation for *save()* will test if the method is called but won't change anything in the database.

 # Notification status update

 Testing status updates sent via notification requests requires working with PSR-7 request and response objects.
-Also, you need to stub the *saveOrder()* method like for direct status update to prevent changing the test data in the database.
+Also, you need to stub the *save()* method like for direct status update to prevent changing the test data in the database.

 ```php
 public function testUpdateSync()